JetBrains/intellij-platform-plugin-template/README.md

 ## Continuous integration

-Continuous integration depends on [GitHub Actions][gh:actions], which are a set of workflows that make it possible to automate your testing and release process.
+Continuous integration depends on [GitHub Actions][gh:actions], a set of workflows that make it possible to automate your testing and release process.
 Thanks to such automation, you can delegate the testing and verification phases to the CI and instead focus on development (and writing more tests).

 In the `.github/workflows` directory, you can find definitions for the following GitHub Actions workflows: